It may be no surprise that Canada ranks as one of the most popular destinations for Indian emigrants.

 Other provinces and territories like Saskatchewan, Manitoba, and News Brunswick require candidates to pay no more than CAD 500 (29,090 INR) in fees.

-Other pathways to permanent residency
+Other pathways of applying for permanent residency in Canada

 Most pathways are grouped according to the following categories: temporary resident, study, and economic and business.